pdulapalli/gift-exchange/README.md

 ## Assumptions

-For simplification purposes, we will assume:
+These assumptions are made for simplification purposes:
-* All family members will have unique first name
+* All family members will have unique names
-* Each individual will have zero to two parents
+* Each individual will have zero or two parents
   * Zero parents should happen at the highest level of the family representation to ensure finite bounds
 * Each individual will have zero or one spouse
   * If the individual has children, then he/she has one spouse
-* The gift recipient assignments are not secret

 ## Building